plexguide/tdarr-av1/README.md

 (https://github.com/plexguide/Unraid_Intel-ARC_Deployment)

 ### Quick Info
+NOTE, the guide link above is better.
+This was a quick write up for something via Windows.
 This write is to help you get going.
 There may be mistakes or I am taking extra steps, but more knowledge is better than nothing.
 <br><br>

 ### For This